-Concerns or complaints should be brought to the Trust's attention as soon as possible to enable a proper investigation to take place.
-Any matter raised more than 3 months after the incident being complained of (or, where a series of associated incidents have occurred, within 3 months of the last of these incidents) will not be considered unless the Chief Executive Officer decides that there are exceptional circumstances relevant to the delay in bringing the complaint to the attention of the school.
+Concerns or complaints must be brought to the Trust's attention within 3 months to enable a proper investigation to take place.
+Any matter raised more than 3 months after the issue being complained of (or, where a series of associated issues have occurred, after 3 months of the last of these issues) will not be considered unless the Chief

+Executive Officer decides that there are exceptional circumstances relevant to the delay in bringing the complaint to the attention of the school.